Powered by Buddy

 - Arrive early at popular spots since many do not take reservations.

-- Put your name in and enjoy a nearby tasting room while you wait.
+- Put your name in and enjoy a nearby café or local shops while you wait.

 - Keep in mind New Buffalo is on Eastern Time when crossing from Chicago.